seppmail/SEPPmail365/Readme.md

 ## 1 - Test-SM365ConnectionStatus

 **Synopsis:**
-Internally used to check your conenction status to Exchange Online..
+Internally used to check your connection status to Exchange Online..

 Returns `$true` if you are connected and throws an exception if the connection is not ready.